1987 Indonesian legislative election: Results

 As a result of the withdrawal of the NU, the PPP lost more than 40% of its 1982 vote, with Golkar seeing the most benefit.
 The PPP vote fell in 24 or the 27 provinces.
 The PDI share of the vote rose by 3%, with its share up by more than a third over 1982.
 Most of the increases came in western Java, and in Jakarta, the PDI's vote rose to 28.8% from 15.8% in 1982.
 With the conflicts with the PPP following the departure of the NU, voting for the PDI was the only way of registering a protest against the domination by the military-bureaucracy of the political system.
 Golkar, meanwhile, achieved its aim in Aceh, and for the first time won an absolute majority of the vote in Jakarta and every other province of Indonesia.
 This would be the case for every election until the 1998 collapse of the New Order.

-Aftermath

-After the election the next item on the political agenda was the election of the president and vice-president by the People's Consultative Assembly.
-The reelection of 66-year-old Suharto was a foregone conclusion given he appointed half the membership of the assembly as well as controlling the elected Golkar members and the unelected delegates from the Armed Forces.
-This added up to 80% of the membership.
-The only question was who would Suharto appoint as vice president.
-Eventually the post went to Golkar chairman and State Secretary/Minister Sudharmono.
-In March 1988 the two men were formally elected and inaugurated for the 1988–1993 term.
+Presidential election

+Following the legislative election, the People's Consultative Assembly (MPR), the legislative branch of Indonesia, met from 10 to 11 March 1988 to elect both the president and vice president of the country for the 1988–1993 term.
+On 10 March, Suharto was re-elected president unanimously to a fifth term.
+Golkar, which had regained its strength after the 1987 election, made the 1988 MPR General Session re-elect Suharto as president.
+This was certain because Golkar, the party supported by the government, won a landslide victory.
+This victory certainly had an impact on the results of the 1988 MPR General Session.

+Sudharmono, an army general, was subsequently elected vice president on the next day.
+There was originally a debate about who would be Suharto's vice president.
+Two of the strongest vice-presidential candidates were Sudharmono and Jaelani Naro.
+However, the one who was ultimately chosen as Suharto's vice president was Sudharmono.
+This ended the debate about the vice president between Sudharmono and Jaelani Naro.